mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/clusters/attach-cluster/index.md

 EOF
 ```

-Next we'll need to grab some variables to populate the new kubeconfig file for this service account.
+Next use some variables to populate the new kubeconfig file for this service account.

 ```shell
 export USER_TOKEN_NAME=$(kubectl -n kube-system get serviceaccount kommander-cluster-admin -o=jsonpath='{.secrets[0].name}')